cloudflare/authr/README.md

 #### subject

-a *subject* in this framework represents an entity that is capable of permforming actions; an *actor* if you will. in most cases this will represent a "user" or an "admin".
+a *subject* in this framework represents an entity that is capable of performing actions; an *actor* if you will. in most cases this will represent a "user" or an "admin".

 #### resource